The first documentary evidence of coal mining at Bredbury is found in Stockport Parish Registers for 1598.

 Sep 1976Two drift-mine shafts were discovered during alterations to the ticket office and car park of Bredbury Station.
 These belonged to the former Rising Sun Pit.

-The Scott-Milne family
+The Stott-Milne family

 Robert Stott-Milne was born in 1851 to John Stott-Milne and Mary Ann.
 In 1881 the widowed John Stott-Milne was resident with his son, Robert, and other members of his family at Wem, Shropshire.
 Mary Ann died on the 16 Jan 1881, Robert died on the 8 Apr 1907 and John died on the 12 Mar 1913.
 Their memorial is in the churchyard of St Bartholomew’s Church, Whitworth, near Rochdale.